Bluestar (bus company): QuayConnect

 QuayConnect bus approaching Southampton Central Station in November 2018.

 QuayConnect is a service contracted by Red Funnel since 2014, between Central Station and the Red Funnel terminal.
 Originally known as CityLink, it offers free rides for Red Funnel ticket holders.

 The service had its origins in February 2000, commencing in September 2000 as a network of two services funded by Southampton City Council, WestQuay and Red Funnel to commemorate the opening of the WestQuay, with the purpose to facilitate transport for shoppers.
 First Hampshire & Dorset originally operated the "CityLink" and "CityLoop"; the former running every 10 minutes between Town Quay and Central Station, the latter every half hour between Town Quay and Leisureworld via Central Station, Southampton coach station and The Quay Leisure centre.
 CityLoop was later axed in October 2007.
 Bluestar later took over the CityLink service in September 2008.

 Southampton City Council announced their decision to cut funding to CityLink in February 2014, which put the service at risk of being withdrawn.
 WestQuay then made the same decision in April 2014, which left Red Funnel to step up to take over the CityLink contract.
 With Red Funnel the sole contractor of CityLink, this meant that the service was reduced to every half hour, and passengers without Red Funnel tickets would have to pay a fee.
 These changes were put into effect in May 2014.

 Since 2014, modifications to the service were put in place: the name of the service was changed to "QuayConnect", with a bus sporting a new livery and amenities such as WiFi and USB ports in April 2016.
 A brand-new double decker bus was purchased for exclusive use on the service in November 2018, replacing the single decker that had operated the service since its inception.
 The reduction of the frequency of the service was dropped to every hour in April 2021 after its suspension for 12 months.

+Bluestar 26

+Bluestar 26 is a new route starting Sunday 30th August.
+It will link Southampton and Whiteley using Hampshire County Council funding.